Amended fire restrictions: Stage 1 fire restrictions in western Boulder County. Fire restrictions rescinded in eastern Boulder County.

 Residential District

 The Boulder County Mosquito District encompasses approximately 180 square miles of eastern Boulder County.
-Because the residents who live within this district pay for mosquito control services, Boulder County can only provide mosquito control service to those persons residing within the district.
+Because the residents who live within this district pay for mosquito control services, Boulder County can only provide mosquito control services to those who live within the district.

 Sentinel Zones for mosquito testing